Below are our Memorial Gifts and Special Funds.

 Howard B. Waxwood Scholarship Fund provides scholarships for students of all ages for classes, camps, and workshops.
 Howard was the son of Howard Benedict Waxwood I and was one of the first African-Americans to graduate from Princeton High School.
 He graduated from Rutgers University in 1926 and in 1947 became the principal of the first integrated elementary school in Princeton, which is now the John Witherspoon Middle School.

 The Lonni Sue Johnson Fund for Arts Education was established in honor of the accomplished artist and illustrator, Lonni Sue Johnson, who created signature designs for the Arts Council of Princeton in her early career.
+Lonni was a professional illustrator for 31 years, published by The New York Times, The Boston Globe and The Washington Post.
+In 2007, she was diagnosed with amnesia after a viral encephalitis destroyed the part of her brain that forms new and retrieves past memories.
+She continues to develop her visual skills and creates illustrated word puzzles while keeping a detailed record of her thoughts for us to see her creative ideas in spite of her mental disability.
 This is a forward-looking fund, designed to ensure the continued role of the Arts Council in providing quality arts education programming in our community.

 Thank you for your